-Outside of the cultural sector, a direct acquisition of control of a Canadian business by a non-Canadian that is controlled by nationals of a specified trade agreement state (the European Union, the United States, Mexico, Australia, Brunei, Chile, Colombia, Honduras, Japan, Malaysia, New Zealand, Panama, Peru, Singapore, South Korea, the United Kingdom or Vietnam), or a sale of a Canadian business when it is controlled by nationals of these nations, is subject to mandatory pre-closing review by the Minister of Innovation, Science and Economic Development Canada if the enterprise value of the Canadian business is \$1.989 billion or more (in 2024; indexed annually).
+A direct acquisition by a non-Canadian that is controlled by nationals of a specified free trade party (the European Union, the United States, the United Kingdom, Mexico, Australia, Brunei, Chile, Colombia, Honduras, Japan, Malaysia, New Zealand, Panama, Peru, Singapore, South Korea, the United Kingdom or Vietnam) to acquire control of a Canadian business, or a sale of a Canadian business when it is controlled by nationals of these nations, is only reviewable on a pre-closing basis by the Minister of Innovation, Science, and Economic Development if the enterprise value of the Canadian business exceeds \$1.711 billion (in 2022; this amount is indexed annually).

-For investments or divestitures by investors controlled by nationals of a World Trade Organization (WTO) member state that is not a trade agreement state, the direct acquisition of control of a Canadian business, or the sale of a Canadian business controlled by a WTO investor, is subject to mandatory pre-closing review by the minister if the enterprise value of the Canadian business is \$1.326 billion or more (in 2024; indexed annually).
+For investments or divestitures by investors controlled by nationals of a World Trade Organization (WTO) member state, the direct acquisition of a Canadian business, or a sale of a Canadian business controlled by a WTO investor, is only reviewable on a pre-closing basis by the Minister of Innovation, Science, and Economic Development if the enterprise value of the Canadian business exceeds \$1.141 billion (in 2022; this amount is indexed annually).

 The case of a direct acquisition must be distinguished from that of an indirect acquisition.
 In an indirect acquisition, the investor acquires shares of a non-Canadian corporation, which in turn owns shares in a Canadian corporation.
-An indirect investment is not subject to net benefit review either on a pre-closing or a post-closing basis, except if the Canadian business is a "cultural business".
-In this circumstance, the acquisition is subject to review where the book value of assets is \$50 million or more unless the value of the worldwide assets of the Canadian business exceeds 50% of the value of all assets acquired, in which case the review threshold is \$5 million.
+An indirect investment is not reviewable either on a pre-closing or a post-closing basis, except if the Canadian business is a "cultural business".
+In this circumstance, the acquisition is subject to review where the book value of assets is \$50 million or more.
+An indirect investment may also be reviewable where it raises a national security issue.